hongxinli/Dijit-Tree-CheckBox/Ancestry-Extension.md

 <h3 id="getdescendants">getDescendants( item, idOnly? )</h3>
 > Get all descendants (children, grandchildren, great-grandchildren, and so forth)
-> of a given item.
+> in hierarchical order of a given item.

 **_item:_** Object | Id
 > Store object or id to evaluate